1980 Stanley Cup Final: Broadcasting

-Bob Cole, Dan Kelly and Jim Robson shared play-by-play duties for CBC's coverage.
+Bob Cole, Dan Kelly, and Jim Robson shared play-by-play duties for CBC's coverage.
 Cole did play-by-play for the first half of Games 1 and 2.
-Meanwhile, Kelly did play-by-play for the rest of Games 1–4 (Kelly also called the overtime period of Game 1).
-Finally, Robson did play-by-play for first half of Games 3–4 and Game 6 entirely.
-In essence, this meant that Cole or Robson did play-by-play for the first period and the first half of the second period.
+Meanwhile, Kelly did play-by-play for the rest of Games 1–5 (Kelly also called the overtime period of Game 1).
+Finally, Robson did play-by-play for the first half of Games 3–4 and Game 6 entirely, he also would've called Game 7 had there been one.
+In essence, this meant that Cole or Robson did play-by-play for the first period and the first half of the second period (except for Game 5 in which the roles of Kelly and Robson were switched).
 Therefore, at the closest stoppage of play near the 10-minute mark of the second period, Cole or Robson handed off the call to Kelly for the rest of the game.
-However, the roles of Kelly and Robson switched for Game 5.

 In the United States, the first five games were syndicated by the Hughes Television Network.
 Hughes used CBC's Hockey Night in Canada feeds for the American coverage.
 Game 6 was televised in the United States by the CBS network, as a special edition of its CBS Sports Spectacular anthology series.
 Dan Kelly did the play-by-play for CBS for the first and third periods as well as overtime.
-Tim Ryan did play-by-play for the second period while Lou Nanne served as the color commentator throughout.
+Meanwhile, Tim Ryan did play-by-play for the second period while Lou Nanne served as the color commentator throughout the game.
 Game 6 remains the last Stanley Cup Final game to be played in the afternoon (earlier than 5 p.m. local time).
-This would also be the last NHL game to air on U.S. network television until NBC televised the 1990 All-Star Game, and the last time entire Finals series was broadcast on U.S. network television until ABC's coverage of the 2022 Stanley Cup Finals.
+This would also be the last NHL game to air on U.S. network television until NBC televised the 1990 All-Star Game.